-ANANIAS TAKES A LEAP OF FAITH IN OBEDIENCE TO GOD’S CALL
+WE TAKE A LEAP OF FAITH IN OBEDIENCE TO GOD’S CALL

-The setting is Damascus… the year is 36 A.D… just three years after the crucifixion and resurrection of Jesus.
-We meet Saul, a devout and learned Jew with a zeal for the religion of his fathers.
-His hatred for Christians, or followers of The Way, is based on his belief that Jesus of Nazareth was a false Messiah… a rebel who wrongly claimed to be one with God.
+The setting is Damascus… the year is AD 36… just three years after the crucifixion and resurrection of Jesus Christ.
+We meet Saul, a devout and learned Jew with a zeal for the religion of his forefathers.
+His hatred of Christians (followers of The Way) is based on his belief that Jesus of Nazareth was a false Messiah… a rebel who wrongly claimed to be one with God.

-“Saul, Saul, why do you persecute me?”
+“Saul, Saul, why do you persecute Me?”

-“Who are you, Lord?”
-Saul asked.
+“Who are You, Lord?”

-“I am Jesus, whom you are persecuting,” He replied.
-“Now get up and go into the city, and you will be told what you must do.”
-(Acts 9:4-6)
+“I am Jesus, whom you are persecuting… Now get up and go into the city, and you will be told what you must do.”

 The Lord calls to Ananias in a vision, asking him to visit Saul and place his hands upon him to restore his sight.
 Yet Saul’s reputation has preceded him.
 This disciple has heard of Saul’s persecution of Christians and his intent to arrest any in Damascus.
 Ananias is at first reluctant to answer the Lord’s call until Jesus gives a compelling reason…

 “Go!
 This man is My chosen instrument to proclaim My name to the Gentiles and their kings and to the people of Israel.
-I will show him how much he must suffer for My name.”
-(Acts 9:15-16)
+I will show him how much he must suffer for My name.” – Acts 9:15-16

 Ananias takes a leap of faith in obedience to his Lord.
 In the face of possible imprisonment or even death, Ananias places his absolute trust in Christ to stand by him.
 Putting aside his fear and trepidation, he enters the home where Saul is staying and welcomes Saul as a brother…

-“Brother Saul, the Lord—Jesus, who appeared to you on the road as you were coming here—has sent me so that you may see again and be filled with the Holy Spirit.”
-(Acts 9:17)
+“Brother Saul, the Lord Jesus, who appeared to you on the road as you were coming here, has sent me so that you may see again and be filled with the Holy Spirit.” – Acts 9:17

-Saul’s new calling… an about-turn and fresh direction for his life… begins to unfold.
-He sets aside his Hebrew name and takes on his Greek, more familiar name, Paul, as he becomes a mighty force in reaching the Gentiles with the gospel message.
+Saul’s new calling… an about-face and fresh direction for his life… begins to unfold.
+He sets aside his Hebrew name and takes on his Greek, more familiar name, Paul.
+He becomes a mighty force in reaching the Gentiles with the gospel message.

 Will you, like Ananias, choose to be an unsung hero in God’s heavenly plan?
 Will you take a leap of faith in obedience to His call?
 Will you extend the grace that the Lord has so generously given to you to whomever He brings in your path?
 We dare not miss out on the privilege of participating in kingdom work that yields eternal results.